laggy-tux/tokyo-night-openbox/README.md

 -install the given gtk theme and paste it in */usr/share/themes/*

+- now for the browser theming install nighttab's plugin: go to settings/data/import file and import the .json file and voila the config will be updated!

 - to download the grub theme if u need that aswell

 - apply everything